-READING LIST
+READING LOG.

 Hello.
 This a page for me to share what I am currently reading, or interested in reading, whether that be articles, books, comics, or fanfiction.